astridyz/Celesta/docs/Concepts/Traits.md

 ```

 In this example, any components or data added to the trait’s scope, such as the instance, will be cleaned up when the trait is removed.

+!!! quote "A little confusing?"
+    Did not understand very well?
+Don't worry, new patterns in general are difficult to learn.
+Once you get used to it, everything gets easy.